markgordon22/Travel-Tips-Ireland/README.md

 * As a user ,I want to visit a website that is easily viewable, navigate around and simplified so I will be educated and informed on the service that is on offer.
 * As a user, I want to see if there are any holiday destinations that I would be interested in travelling too.
-* As a user, I want to see an about page where I can see what the company are about and what they do.
+* As a user, I want to see an about page where I can read a brief description about Ireland.
 * As a user, I want to see images of the destinations that the website are advertising.
 * As a user, I want to see a nice home page welcoming me to the website.
 * As a user, I want to be engage in an interactive fashion with the website.